piojanu/Planning-in-Imagination/world-models/README.md

 ```
 "rnn_training": {
-    "batch_size"       : 16,
+    "batch_size"         : 128,
-    "sequence_len"     : 500,                  -- Sequence length to use in RNN.
+    "sequence_len"       : 1000,                 -- Sequence length to use in RNN.
 If recorded episode is shorter, it will
                                                  -- be padded with zeros.
     "hidden_units"       : 256,                  -- Number of neurons in RNN's hidden state.
     "n_gaussians"        : 5,                    -- Number of Gaussian distributions in mixture.
-    "temperature"      : 1.15,                 -- Temperature parameter, used to control model uncertainty.
+    "temperature"        : 1.0,                  -- Temperature parameter, used to control model uncertainty.
-    "epochs"           : 300,
+    "epochs"             : 1000,
-    "learning_rate"    : 0.01,
+    "learning_rate"      : 0.001,
-    "patience"         : 25,                   -- After this many epochs, if validation loss does not improve, the training is stopped.
+    "reward_loss_weight" : 1.0,                  -- Weight factor of reward head loss.
-    "render_type"      : "max",                -- Method to get latent vector of next state from MDN output (max or mean).
+    "patience"           : 10,                   -- After this many epochs, if validation loss does not improve, the training is stopped.
     "rend_n_rollouts"    : 10,                   -- Render N simulated steps using memory module.
 Can't be greater then sequence_len/2.
     "rend_n_episodes"    : 12,                   -- Render visualization for N episodes.
     "ckpt_path"          : "./dir/memory.ckpt",  -- Path to best model (checkpoint).
     "logs_dir"           : "./logs"              -- Path to directory with logs.
 }
 ```